mustafakemalgordesli/simple-blog/README.md

 # Simple Blog

-Simple blog site and admin panel.
+Simple blog site and admin panel made with php.

 ## Used Technologies